Use Case: Oil Leaks in Wind Turbines

 Standing higher than the Statue of Liberty at more than 300ft (100m), wind turbines are an integral part of our transition to renewable energy.
 Currently, there are more than 341,000 wind turbines across the globe that have the capacity to offset 1.2B tonnes of CO2 every year.
 With climate change an already urgent matter, world leaders have been keen to support wind energy with favorable regulations and tax credits, which is only predicted to continue.

-Taking a step back, wind turbines seem simple in design: their propeller captures wind which spins a generator to produce electricity.
-However, in reality, there are many more calibration procedures and components to optimize energy capture in hostile conditions.
+Taking a step back, wind turbines seem simple in design: their propeller captures wind, which spins a generator to produce electricity.
+But in reality, there are many more calibration procedures and components to optimize energy capture in hostile conditions.
 The key ingredient is oil, and turbines can have as much as 1,400 liters of this inside them.
 Oils serve three main purposes of lubrication, hydraulics, and as gear oil - which are all essential when dealing with large torques and moving components.

 The problem is that over time after constant stress, wind turbines are bound to experience damage such as cracking, pitting, and seal breakages leading to oil leaks.
 Despite this, servicing is infrequent as it requires scaling to the top of the turbine so leaks may be missed.
 Oil leaks of any kind need immediate attention as they can mean critical parts are broken.
 Ultimately this can lead to environmental pollution as well as turbine collapses which only put a bad name on this clean source of energy.
 Accurate remote detection of these oil leaks is needed to ensure faults are fixed as soon as possible.